your-tools/python-cli-ui/README.rst

 Contributing
 ------------

+We use `optimistic merging <>` so you don't have to worry too much about formatting the code, pleasing the linters or making sure all the test pass.

-Install `just <https://just.systems/man/en/>_ and run it to see available tasks.
+That being said, if you want, you can install `just <https://just.systems/man/en/>`_ and use it to check your changes automatically.
+Just run `just` to see available tasks.